Our Recommended Health Care Professionals

 Kate Pagliasotti, LAc Phenomenal healer who provides musculoskeletal acupuncture, trauma-informed somatic, and Gyrotonics.

-Lisa Mae Osborn, LAc, RYT Portland’s best yoga teacher offers deeply healing musculoskeletal acupuncture.
+Lisa Mae Osborn, LAc, RYT Portland’s best yoga teacher offers deeply healing, physical medicine-based acupuncture.

 Dynamic Acupuncture John is an amazing herbalist and experienced acupuncturist.
 Have no experience with others at his clinic but undoubtedly fabulous, too.